xenon154/rpi-radio-app/README.md

 npm run build
 ```

-Once the app finishes installing, you can run rpi-radio-app with `npm start` or `npm run start`
+Once the app finishes installing, you can run rpi-radio-app with `npm start` or `npm run start`.
+It is important that you run the application as the same user you installed it with.

 # Credits